 - 1. Log in to the TKE console. - 2.
-On the left sidebar, select Cluster Ops > Auditing Search. - 3.
-Select the Aggregated Search tab, which provides trend graphs of API server access requests in multiple dimensions, such as user, operation type, and return status code, as shown below:

-Operator distribution trend:
+Select Log Management > Audit Logs in the left sidebar to go to the Audit log search page. - 3.
+Select the Aggregated Search tab, which provides trend graphs of API server access requests in multiple dimensions, such as user, operation type, and return status code, as shown below: - Operator distribution trend: